Programming Languages For Mobile App Development – Quokka Labs

 Libraries & support are impressive, but still not as rich as the support for native app development.

-While there’s a library for all functionalities possible in Java and other native programming languages, Flutter is still new and not every functionality that you need, can be found in these libraries.
+While there’s a library for all functionalities possible in Java and other native programming languages, Flutter is still new.
+Not every functionality you need is found in these libraries.

-This means that you and your team would need to build them by themselves, which can be very time-consuming and not an ideal situation if you work for a service based app development company.
+This means that you and your team would need to build them by themselves, which can be very time-consuming and not an ideal situation for a service-based app development company.

-However, the Flutter team is working hard to provide support to every Flutter developer by organizing frequent dev summits, recognizing apps and developers, building a new army of Flutter GDEs to help fellow developers.
+However, the Flutter team is working hard to support every Flutter developer by organizing frequent dev summits, recognizing apps and developers, and building a new army of Flutter GDEs to help fellow developers.

 Java is one of the most popular programming languages.

-- Java has been the oldest, tried-and-tested and most native programming language for Android after ‘C’.
-You will find countless online developer communities, forums, and experienced developer blogs to help you through the learning.
+- Java has been the oldest, most tried-and-tested, and most native programming language for Android after ‘C’.
+You will find countless online developer communities, forums, and experienced developer blogs to help you throughout your learning curve.

-- Various IDEs like Eclipse, IntelliJ Idea where you can practice your Java learning.
+- Various IDEs like Eclipse and IntelliJ IDEA can help you practice your Java learning.

-- Countless of open-source apps available on Github to read from and learn how to build Apps for Android.
+- Countless open-source apps are available on Github to read and learn how to build Apps for Android.

-- With Android Studio (the official IDE for Android Development maintained by Google) available for all operating systems unlike XCode and various Android smartphones in the market which suits almost every pocket’s size, you can easily get started with Android and give you the entry into the software development world.
+- With Android Studio (the official IDE for Android Development, maintained by Google) available for all operating systems unlike Xcode, and various Android smartphones in the market, which suit almost every pocket’s size, you can quickly get started with Android and give you an entry into the software development world.